basilfx/TRADFRI-Hacking/contrib/firmwares/riot-os/README.md

 * spi_flash_dump - application to dump the SPI flash contents
 * spi_flash_identify - application to identify the SPI flash chip using it JEDEC flash identifier.

+## Demo
+Check out [this](https://www.youtube.com/watch?v=yi_Z2WtmdDU) YouTube video that demonstrates the default application running on a light bulb.

+This demo is the first third-party firmware running on a IKEA TRÅDFRI product.